-Pupils for whom English is an Additional Language (EAL) are not considered as having SEND.
+Pupils for whom English is an additional language are not considered as having SEND.
 The school currently uses teacher assessment and the 'Learning Village' as its key EAL resource and supports this with a variety of class based activities.
 Every effort will be made to ensure that, where necessary, interpreters are available for any consultations involving parents / carers of these pupils.
-A member of staff has undertaken an accredited EAL (2023).
+A member of staff has been identified to undertake an accredited EAL qualification beginning in April 2023.